 Swoon-worthy invitations via Wedding Paper Divas.
 But of course, being the crafty woman she is, Keri swapped out the white envelopes for pink and grey, created the custom chevron monogram, and bought bakers twine to tie them all together.

 Thank you to Lauren Allison for being my incredibly incredible second shooter, and for snatching these AWESOME shots of Dan and his men!
 They truly capture Dan’s personality!

 I still cannot believe that these programs were a DIY project!
 They are hand stitched with burlap!
 Keri, I want to hire you to design my life! :)

 Apparently in England, it is customary to serve refreshments after the ceremony (according to Keri’s British reverend!).
 I can only imagine Keri’s face lighting up when she was presented with the idea of including lemonade in her wedding day! :)

 I just had to include these photos because they speak so loudly of who Keri is.
 Yes, she is a girly girl and yes she loves pink (obvi).
 But she is also a runner.
 Like, a runner runner.
-I’m pretty sure she could have beat the limo to the reception even in her wedding dress.
-And Dan knows that better than anyone.
-Which is why he proposed to her over a pair of new running shoes!
+And Dan knows that better than anyone, which is why he proposed to her over a pair of new running shoes!
 It was the day before her birthday and he surprised her with the gift-wrapped shoe box.
 After opening the gift, he told her to check and make sure he got the right ones.
 As she reached into the box, she froze.
 Tied to the shoelaces was a glittering, round diamond ring…

 “I stood there, frozen, as he untied the ring and got down on one knee.
 I couldn’t believe my eyes so I just kept saying no. Not no, I don’t want to marry you, but nooo I can’t believe this is happening right now.
 I finally managed to mutter a yes, distracted by my newly glittering hand.” -Keri